Matho/electricity-saver/README.md

 Then navigate to `http://localhost:3000/users/sign_in` and login via your password.
 You should be correctly signed in the app.

 ## Build Docker image
-Rename `secrets.yml.example` to `secrets.yml` and specify your secret value for production
+In config dir rename `secrets.yml.example` to `secrets.yml` and specify your secret value for production

-Build the app on the Raspberry PI:
+Build the app on the Raspberry PI (provide RAILS_MASTER_KEY env, which is output of config/master.key)
 ```
 $ sudo docker build --build-arg RAILS_ENV=production --build-arg RAILS_MASTER_KEY=XXX -t mathosk/electricity-saver:latest_aarch64 .
 ```